-On May 13, 2019, we closed our initial public offering, or IPO, in which we sold 5,750,000 shares of common stock at a public offering price of \$15.00 per share, for aggregate gross proceeds of \$86.3 million.
+On May 13, 2019, we closed our initial public offering, or "IPO", in which we sold 5,750,000 shares of common stock at a public offering price of \$15.00 per share, for aggregate gross proceeds of \$86.3 million.
 The net offering proceeds to us were approximately \$77.0 million after deducting underwriting discounts and commissions of \$6.0 million and offering expenses of \$3.4 million.

 On November 19, 2019, we completed an underwritten public offering, in which we issued and sold 4,077,192 shares of common stock at a public offering price of \$36.75 per share.
-On December 2, 2019, the underwriters exercised in full their option to purchase an additional 611,578 shares of common stock at the public offering price of \$36.75, for total net proceeds to us of approximately \$160.9 million after deducting underwriting discounts and commissions of approximately \$10.3 million and offering expenses of approximately \$1.0 million.
+On December 2, 2019, the underwriters exercised in full their option to purchase an additional 611,578 shares of common stock at the public offering price of \$36.75, for total net proceeds to us of approximately \$160.9 million, after deducting underwriting discounts and commissions of approximately \$10.3 million and offering expenses of approximately \$1.0 million.

-As of March 31, 2020, we had cash, cash equivalents and marketable securities, excluding restricted cash, of \$322.1 million.
-We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our planned operations for at least the next 12 months.
+As of March 31, 2021, we had cash, cash equivalents and marketable securities, excluding restricted cash, of \$268.2 million.
+We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our planned operations into the second half of 2023.
 We have based this estimate on assumptions that may prove to be incorrect, and we could use our available capital resources sooner than we currently expect.

 We expect to incur substantial expenditures in the foreseeable future as we advance our product candidates through clinical development, the regulatory approval process and, if approved, commercialization, and as we expand our pipeline through research and development activities related to our FIND-IO platform and discovery programs.
-Specifically, in the near term, we expect to incur substantial expenses relating to our ongoing Phase 1/2 clinical trial and planned Phase 2 clinical trial of NC318, our planned Phase 1/2 clinical trial of NC410 and other research and development activities.
+Specifically, in the near term, we expect to incur substantial expenses relating to our ongoing Phase 1/2 clinical trial and planned Phase 2 clinical trial of NC318, our ongoing Phase 1/2 clinical trial of NC410, and our planned Phase 1/2 clinical trial for NC762, and other research and development activities.
 We expect to continue to incur significantly increased costs as a result of operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.